steven2358/kafbox/README.md

 A Matlab benchmarking toolbox for kernel adaptive filtering.

-The Kernel Adaptive Filtering Toolbox contains implementations of kernel adaptive filtering algorithms and tools to compare their performance.
+This toolbox focuses on online and adaptive algorithms that use kernel methods to perform nonlinear regression.
+It includes algorithms, demos and tools to compare their performance.

 Maintainer: [Steven Van Vaerenbergh](http://gtas.unican.es/people/steven) (steven at gtas dot dicom dot unican dot es)
 Contributors: